ONG CHOI | MORNING GLORY (Ipomoea aquatica) 通菜

 Ong Choi (Ipomoea aquatica), is a member of the Morning Glory family (Convolvulaceae).
 The most common varieties are bright green and grow up to 14 inches tall.
-Ong Choi is of East Indian origin and a member of the Convolvulaceae (morning glory) family.
-Ong Choi is extremely popular in Southern China, Vietnam, Malaysia and Thailand.
-Ong choi in Chinese literally translates as "hollow vegetable".
-Although Ong Choi is closely related to sweet potato (Ipomea batatas) and convolvulus, it has no relationship with the common spinach.
+Ong Choi is of East Indian origin and a member of the Convolvulaceae (morning glory) family and is extremely popular in Southern China, Vietnam, Malaysia and Thailand.
+In Chinese, Ong Choi literally translates as "hollow vegetable".

 Morning Glory, Chinese Water Spinach, Kankun, Kong Xin Cai (Kong Shin Tsai), Chau Gan Choi, Rau Muon, and Swamp Cabbage.